jasonmoy28/jasonmoy_site/content/about.md

 +++

 <img src="/jason_moy.png"  width = '250px' class = 'img'/>

 I am a incoming first-year PhD student in Organizational Behavior at University of Washington Michael G. Foster School of Business.
-Prior to joining Foster, I earned an MSc in Human Resources and Organizations at London School of Economics and a B.S. in Psychology at University of California San Diego.
+Prior to joining Foster, I earned an MSc in Human Resources and Organizations at London School of Economics (LSE) and a B.S. in Psychology at University of California San Diego (UCSD).

 My research interest is primarily focuses on cultural-related OB.
 Specifically, I am interested in researching 1) cultural diversity and managing multicultural teams, 2) the benefits (or costs) of working, studying, living in multiple cultures, and 3) how culture shapes people's behaviors.
 Additionally, I am also interested in researching the impact of remote working on employees' well-being and behaviors.